timsong-cpp/papers/2321_zip/zip.md

 The standard, however, generally does not recognize infinite ranges (despite providing `unreachable_sentinel`).
 It goes without saying that a complete design for infinite ranges support is outside the scope of this paper.

+### `difference_type`

+The `difference_type` of `zip_view` is the common type of the difference types of its constituent views.
+During LWG wording review, Casey Carter pointed out that we don't currently require integer-class types to have such a common type, or to be convertible to other integer-class types, which appears to be a defect in the specification of those types.
+This paper therefore adds wording to address the issue.

 ## `adjacent` and `adjacent_transform`